shopgate/pwa/libraries/engage/README.md

 ## License

-Shopgate's ENGAGE Library is available under the Apache License, Version 2.0.
+Shopgate's ENGAGE library is available under the Apache License, Version 2.0.

 See the [LICENSE.md](./LICENSE.md) file for more information.